 4. Choose a Color that Would Represent Your Brand

 Make your branding consistent by choosing the same color palette as that of your logo.
-This is important so that people will easily recognize you even just through the color schemes in your designs.
+This is important so that people will easily recognize you even just through the color schemes in your modern business card designs.
 Limit your colors to three in order to avoid clutter and overdesign.
 Two would even suffice; just use every color's shades, tints, and hues.

 5. Include the Important Elements

-Name, business description, logo, tagline, address, contact number, email, social media account, graphics—these are the basic and essential elements that you must incorporate in your business card in order to provide the recipient of the card—potential clients, business partners, investors—the vital information needed in order to know and communicate with you.
+Name, business description, logo, tagline, address, contact number, email, social media account, graphics—these are the basic and essential elements that you must incorporate in your sample business card in order to provide the recipient of the card—potential clients, business partners, investors—the vital information needed in order to know and communicate with you.

-Lastly, spot for any errors and make sure that they have been corrected before you send your business card for printing.
+Lastly, spot for any errors and make sure that they have been corrected before you send your printable business card for printing.
 Do not forget to save a soft copy in case you need to print more in the future.